Weekly Crypto Card Intel

 Examples: Binance Card, Crypto.com Visa, Coinbase Card, Bybit Card.

-A self-custody card connects to your own non-custodial wallet (MetaMask, Ledger, Phantom, Gnosis Safe, etc.).
+A self-custody card connects to your own non-custodial wallet — MetaMask, Ledger, Phantom, Gnosis Safe, and similar.
 Your crypto stays in your wallet until the exact moment of purchase, when it's converted to fiat and sent to the merchant via the card network.

 Examples: MetaMask Card, Gnosis Pay, Ledger Card, Holyheld Card.